kineticstoolkit/kineticstoolkit_doc/src/python_dicts_modifying_exercise.md

 ```

-# 💪 Adding entries to dictionaries
+# Exercise: Adding entries to dictionaries

 Here is a list of dictionaries that contain personal information about the participants of a research project: